 What Does GSM Mean?

-The GSM paper weight chart measures from light tissue paper (such as noissue's 17GSM custom tissue) up to heavier weight designs made of card (such as noissue's 350GSM noissue Custom Cards).
+The paper weight chart ranges from lightweight tissue paper (such as noissue's 17GSM Custom Tissue Paper) up to heavier weight designs made of card (such as noissue's 350GSM noissue Custom Cards).

 So, if you don't understand the difference between GSM scores, you could end up ordering the wrong paper thickness for your needs.
 This is a pretty costly mistake, especially when you are a small business!

 To make sure your packaging is serving the right function, it pays to choose material that is the right weight.

 The paper weight chart below will give you a better idea of how different thicknesses of paper are used.